Viva-Lambda/lambdascript/README.md

 ```
 Should output `34.0`.

+## Highlights

+The main feature of this language is its exchangeable keywords.

 ## Current Features

 - No return
 - Turing complete
 - You can define new functions with local variables.
+- Exchangeable keywords .
 - Very regular and simple syntax:
     - `seq` introduces a sequence of expressions where the computation flows
       from top to bottom